rust-lang/rust/text/0000-target-feature.md

 It might turn out that the people from the future are able to come up with a better API.
 But in that case we can always deprecate the current API and include the new one in the standard library.

+## Adding full cpuid support to the standard library

+The `cfg_feature_enable!` macro is designed to work specifically with the features that can be used via `cfg_target_feature` and `#[target_feature]`.
+However, in the grand scheme of things, run-time detection of these features is only a small part of the information provided by `cpuid`-like CPU instructions.

+Currently at least two great implementations of cpuid-like functionality exists in Rust for x86: [cupid](https://github.com/shepmaster/cupid) and [rust-cpuid](https://github.com/gz/rust-cpuid).
+Adding the macro to the standard library does not prevent us from adding more comprehensive functionality in the future, and it does not prevent us from reusing any of these libraries in the internal implementation of the macro.

 # Unresolved questions
 [unresolved]: #unresolved-questions